leafsphp/api-docs/src/docs/intro/first-app.md

 Routes are stored in the `app/routes` directory.
 In there, you can create routes specific to an operation like `_users.php` or `_transactions.php` which hold routes specific to that operation.
 After this, you can link these files by requiring them in `app/routes/index.php`.
 This is totally optional as you can list all your routes in the `app/routes/index.php` file.

-Example routes have been created to give you a fair idea on how to handle routing with Leaf MVC.
+Example routes have been created to give you a fair idea on how to handle routing with Leaf API.

 Now, let’s get started.